hantsy/micronaut-sandbox/docs/r2dbc-kotlin-co.md

 interface PostRepository : CoroutineCrudRepository<Post, UUID>, CoroutineJpaSpecificationExecutor<Post>
 ```

-Micronaut Data provides several Repository interface for ReactiveStreams API, such as `ReactorCrudRepository`, etc. `CoroutineCrudRepository` is a Kotlin Coroutines compatible Repository interface which returns a *suspend* result in the functions.
+Micronaut Data provides several Repository interface for ReactiveStreams API, for Reactor users, there is `ReactorCrudRepository`.
+The  `CoroutineCrudRepository` is a Kotlin Coroutines compatible Repository interface which returns a *suspend* result in the functions.

 > The `@R2dbcRepository` requires a `dialect` here, else it will fail at the application startup.